 I joined the Department of Construction Management and Engineering (CME), Faculty of Engineering Technology (ET) in September 2019 as an assistant professor (tenure track).
 My position is in a program on the resilient engineering (RE) of the Four Technical Universities (4TU.RE) of the Netherlands.
-This program (Designing Systems for Informed Resilience Engineering (DeSIRE)) has opened 16 tenure track positions.
 My research role aims to provide monitoring solutions for our civil infrastructure advancing their resilience.

 Expertise